 - Bake for 20 minutes.

-Though these Chocolate Pumpkin Muffins do taste best when fresh, they keep well covered in the fridge for up to a few days.
-If you have just taken them out of the fridge, I’d recommend warming them up in an oven toaster if you have one.
+Though these muffins do taste best when fresh, they keep well covered in the fridge for up to a few days.
+If you have just taken them out of the fridge, I'd recommend warming them up in an oven toaster if you have one.

 - You can use any type of oil: coconut oil, olive oil or vegetable oil.

 - You can use any type of plant-based milk: almond milk, rice milk, soy milk, cashew milk, oat milk etc.

 - You can use any type of liquid sweetener: maple syrup, agave syrup, brown rice syrup, date syrup etc.

 - You can replace the ground almonds with ground walnuts.

 - For a nut-free version: replace the ground almonds with ground sunflower seeds and use a nut-free plant-based milk.

 - You can use plain flour, wholemeal (whole wheat) flour or spelt flour instead of the gluten-free flour if you’re not gluten-free.